 J Dilla's top five tracks

-As the seventh anniversary of the hip hop genius' death approaches, we pick five essential cuts from his discography
+As the eighth anniversary of the hip hop genius' death approaches, we pick five essential cuts from his discography

 ‘Runnin'’ by The Pharcyde

 Clean, precise and radically different from most hip hop at the time, James 'J Dilla' Yancey was already a rising beatmaker in Detroit before his work with Californian rappers The Pharcyde in 1995 made him a hero within hip hop circles.

 Influenced: 'Señorita' by Justin Timberlake

 A highlight from the Philly rapper's album 'Like Water For Chocolate', Dilla expertly worked in a sampled chorus from smooth '70s crooner Bobby Cauldwell into this Grammy-nominated hit from Obama's favourite rapper, Common.

 While Dilla’s known for his otherworldly flair for sampling records and reinventing them, this cut from his debut solo album (made under his ‘Jay Dee’ alias) was recorded with live drums and bass.
 Magically though, it still possesses his trademark slanted rhythms and off-key swing.

 Influenced: 'Tenere Taqqim Tossam' by Tinariwen (Four Tet remix)